Music Book in Jane Austen’s hand: “Juvinile Songs & Lessons”

 While Austen’s neatly copied albums have much in common with those made by other gentry women of her day, in the contents and construction of her keyboard manuscript we can detect something of her individual voice.
 While most such books that survive today simply feature names and dates, Austen’s keyboard copybook includes the boldly inscribed title “Juvenile Songs & Lessons” – perhaps in the hand of the person who gave her the book – while underneath, in Austen’s own script, appears the ironic aside “for young beginners who don’t know enough to practise.”

 In 2013-15 this music book and others from the Museum collection were digitised by the Library Digitisation Unit at the University of Southampton.
-You can find out more and see high res images of the books here.
+Find out more and see high res images of the book.